 Fortunately this particular crisis was averted by cooler heads in Congress, delaying the curse of fraternal bloodshed for a later generation.

 By 1860 nullification had bloomed into full secession.
 No longer would the planter class tolerate insults or challenges to their natural superiority and authority.

 It came as no surprise when South Carolina became the first of the eleven states to secede from the Union.
 Delegates attending a state convention in Columbia did not wait for the final electoral results to reject the election of Abraham Lincoln.
 So enraged were these aristocrats that Lincoln’s name had not even appeared on the ballot in most southern states.

 I’ve added Confederate President Jefferson Davis to this piece because of his later role in perpetuating the genteel myth of the South.
 After four years of bloody battle and countless bullets finally settled the issue of Federal authority, Davis, released from jail began a writing career.
 He first penned, The Rise and Fall of the Confederate Government, followed later by A Short History of the Confederate States of America.
 In both of these works, Davis invented a romantic world of gentlemen, belles, and contented slaves in the fields.
 The fantasy was bunk, but Davis, the onetime master of of Belvoir, and Brierfield, Mississippi, somehow got in the last word.

 Davis’s fanciful yarn was only concocted as a charming fable to disguise a legacy of hubris, power, greed, hate, racial exploitation, and violence.

 In answer to the question posed by my history students, poor whites defended the southern gentry because they wished to live just like them.

-Gail Chumbey is the author of the two-part memoir, “River of January,” and “River of January: Figure Eight,” both on Kindle.
+Gail Chumbey is the author of the two-part memoir, “River of January,” and “River of January: Figure Eight,” available on Kindle.